Nightmares (1983 film): Production

 Nightmares was initially filmed in late 1982 as a two-hour pilot for a proposed series to be aired by NBC during its 1983-84 television season, but Universal Pictures executives decided to put it out as a theatrical film instead.
 It has been a long-held belief that the four segments of the film were initially conceived and shot for ABC's thriller anthology series Darkroom, but were deemed too intense for television.

 Release

 Universal Pictures released Nightmares theatrically in the United States on September 9, 1983.

 Home media

-The film was released on VHS by Universal Pictures in the 1980s, and on Betamax in 1983.
-It was later released on VHS and DVD by Anchor Bay Entertainment in 1999 in "Full Frame (1.33:1) Presentation" and has since gone out of print.
+The film was released on VHS by Universal Pictures Home Entertainment in the 1980s, and on Betamax in 1983.
+It was later released on VHS and DVD by Anchor Bay Entertainment in 1999 in a full frame (1.33:1) presentation and has since gone out of print.

 On December 22, 2015, Scream Factory released Nightmares on Blu-ray.

 Reception

 Box office

 Nightmares opened in the United States across 1,250 theaters, earning $2,572,750 and ranking number three at the box office that weekend.
 The film ultimately grossed a total of $6,670,680.